fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

         * Because you cannot export keys from KMS and because Amazon in involved the generation of keys, you cannot use KMS with SSH for EC2
         * With CloudHSM you can however because can export keys from CloudHSM

 ### AWS EC2 - Marketplace

 * Can purchase security products from third party vendors on the AWS Market Place
 * Firewalls, Hardened OS's, WAF's, Antivirus, Security Monitoring etc
 * Free, Hourly, Monthly, Annual, BYOL etc
 * CIS OS Hardening

-### AWS WAF Vs AWS Shield

-AWS WAF is a web application firewall that lets you monitor the HTTP and HTTPS requests that are forwarded to Amazon CloudFront or and Application Load Balanacer.
-AWS WAF also lets you control access to your content

-You can configure conditions such as what IP addresses are allowed to make this request or what query string parameters need to be passed for the request to be allowed and then the application load balancer or cloudfront will either allow this content to be received or to give a HTTP 403 Status Code

-At it's most basic level, AWS WAF allows 3 different behaviours:
-* Allow all requests except the ones that you specify
-* Block all requests except the ones that you specify
-* Count the requests that match the properties that you specify

-What is AWS WAF?

-Additional protection against web attacks using conditions that you specify.
-You can define conditions by using characteristics of web requests such as the following:

-* IP addresses that requests originate from
-* Country that requests originate from
-* Values in request headers
-* Strings that appear in requests, either specific strings or string that match regular expression (regex) patterns
-* Length of requests
-* Presence of SQL code that is likely to be malicious (Known as SQL injection)
-* Presence of a script that is likely to be malicious (Knows as cross-site scripting)

-* Application Load Balancers integrate with WAF at a regional level, Cloudfront at a Global Level
-* You need to associate your rules to AWS resources in order to be able to make it work
-* You can use AWS WAF to protect web sites not hosted in AWS via Cloudfront.
-Cloudfront supports customs origins outside of AWS
-* IP's can be blocked at a /8, /16, /24 and /32 level
-* IPv4 and IPv6 are supported

-AWS Shield

-* Turned on by default
-* 3000 a month if you want the advanced option
-* Advanced gives you an incident response team and in depth reporting
-* You won't pay if you are a victim of an attack

 ### EC2 Dedicated Instances vs Dedicated Hosts